Humans are wired to love numbers over text, pictures over written content, and dashboards over spreadsheets.

 You can customize data to meet your needs, present information as you want and access everything, including charts, dashboards, KPIs, data cubes, and reports inside the software.

 “The accounting department is excited because it's less work to make a consolidated financial statement.
 In the past, we have five Excel sheets and you basically add them together.
-It's just busy work for them so I think they're excited ,” says Scott.
+It's just busy work for them so I think they're excited they don't have to do that anymore,” says Scott.

 We're able to make better decisions quicker and put information in the hands of the people who are really running our businesses day-to-day," says Scott.